A grandmother’s love, stories of hardship shaped my vision of justice

 They’d pick up their Bibles on their bed stands at night and weigh the virtues laid out in its verses against the daily mangling of those teachings, as those in power did unto African Americans as they never would have done unto themselves.

-Somehow they managed to keep heir heads held high in this life, while betting everything on glory in the afterlife.
+Somehow they managed to keep their heads held high in this life, while betting everything on glory in the afterlife.

 When they imagined justice, their eyes were watching God.